 (Disclosure: Some of the links below may be affiliate links)

 I have recently done simulations of how often you should invest to maximize your gains.
-And I thought that it would also be interesting to simulate how often we should withdraw money from the portfolio while in retirement.
+And I thought it would also be interesting to simulate how often we should withdraw money from the portfolio while in retirement.

 I will assume you are familiar with the Trinity Study and how to retire based on your portfolio.
 Otherwise, you should read the previous article and come back here.

 When you live from your portfolio based on your Safe Withdrawal Rate, you will sell your shares from the stock market and live from this money.

 - Sell enough shares at the beginning of the year to cover an entire year’s expenses.

 - Sell enough shares at the beginning of each month to pay your bills.

 People making yearly withdrawals argue that this way is safer from large stock market movements during the money since the money is out of the market.
 People making monthly withdrawals argue that this is more effective since they keep their money in the stock market as long as possible.